containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman.md

 ⚠️ Docker Socket Compatibility: Podman is not emulating the default Docker socket path: '/var/run/docker.sock'.
 Docker-specific tools may not work.
 See troubleshooting page on podman-desktop.io for more information.
 ```

-This may appear when either:
+This might appear when either:

 - The Docker socket is not mounted correctly
 - Docker Desktop is also being ran at the same time